MSingerLab/COMETSC/docs/source/quickstart.rst

 Your virtual environment should now be set up.
-If you run into any errors with the above steps, please consult the python documentation at their tutorial_ or reach out to us at cdelaney@ds.dfci.harvard.edu .
+If you run into any errors with the above steps, please consult the python documentation at their tutorial_ or reach out to us at oshahid@ds.dfci.harvard.edu.

 Usage
 ========================